vjiranek/Natural-Language-Understanding-for-Multiple-Languages/README.md

 ﻿# Natural-Language-Understanding-for-Multiple-Languages

-Now you need to do the following steps, so you can use this rasa version (with xlm):
+Now you need to do the following steps, so you can use this rasa version 3.1 (I'm not ready testing 3.2, but it doesn't really matter) (with xlm):

 Get poetry: